siderai/page-loader/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/b69cb85969106592d227/test_coverage)](https://codeclimate.com/github/siderai/page-loader/test_coverage)

 # Download web page and its its content
-A Python CLI tool that allows you to save web page locally without a browser.
+A Python CLI tool that allows you to save web-page locally without a browser.
+The page can be properly rendered offline, as external links to assets are replaced by local paths to saved files.

 ## Usage:
 ``` bash